 Installation Considerations

-Planning a SIG Energy installation?
+Planning a Sigenergy installation?
 Here's what to consider:

 - Ventilation: LFP batteries generate minimal heat, but adequate airflow is still recommended